needle-mirror/com.unity.netcode/Documentation~/prediction-details.md

   - Use the `Simulate` tag in your entity queries to filter for entities to interact with.
   - With this, A and B could only interact together and ignore C and D. This mitigation still produces mispredictions.
 It depends on your gameplay to see if corrections are more visible if you interact with a frozen ghost or skip it entirely.

-In summary, this is a situation where mispredictions are unavoidable.
+In summary, unless you enable `AlwaysRollbackAllPredictedGhosts`, this is a situation where mispredictions are unavoidable.
 Your goal is to hide corrections as much as possible so your player's experience is not too affected, while making sure you eventually converge to a correct state.

 ## Predicted spawn interactions with other predicted ghosts